kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 The walk starts off climbing a staircase with steps twice the regular height.
 At first, I'm enchanted by the beauty and historical significance. *"Lots of photography opportunities"*, I think.
 You don't commonly see rocky stairs intertwined with tree roots like these anywhere.

 However, the staircase *never stops*.
 We're ten, thirty, fifty minutes in and it's an endless, tough ascent.
-After two hundred meters of elevation, my body is protesting loudly, *"what the hell are you doing, Alex?"*. *"I didn't even have the time to wake up yet"*, it complains.
+After 656 feet of elevation (200 meters), my body is protesting loudly, *"what the hell are you doing, Alex?"*. *"I didn't even have the time to wake up yet"*, it complains.
 The initial climb is sudden, dramatic and slow.

 After a while, the stairs morph into marble-sized little rocks.
 Every step is a meticulous task of positioning the foot properly, as if my ankles are dancing.
 The physical intensity is only matched by the mental challenge of choosing where to tread among the infinity of roots.